VidarSoder/unityPlatformer/README.md

 The enemies and hazards are handmade!

-Old project pushed to git.
+Old project pushed to git for sharing purposes.
 Wont update this.